The Foundation of Learning: Plot

 Snodgrass (Georgia King) is revealed to be in a sexual relationship with Hayden (Mike O'Gorman).
 However, Hayden wants to end their relationship, as her new shift will force them to accommodate their schedules, upsetting Snodgrass.

 Many books at North Jackson have been reported missing, with Russell (Walton Goggins) telling Brown (Kimberly Hébert Gregory) that a teacher, Octavia LeBlanc (Robin Bartlett), may be responsible.
 That night, it is revealed that Russell and Gamby (Danny McBride) are revealed behind the books, hiding them in Russell's backyard.
 Snodgrass visits Gamby at his office, seeing pictures of Janelle (Maya G. Love) engaging in motocross activities.
 She asks for shifting her schedule, which Gamby grants, although he mentions that it can only happen at the end of the ongoing quarter due to school policy, disappointing her.

 Wanting to impress Janelle, Gamby tries to get into motocross, although he clearly lacks experience.
 He is further maddened when Ray (Shea Whigham) successfully pulls off a wheelie.
 He asks Snodgrass, familiar with motocross, for help, promising to change her schedule.
 Snodgrass is not detailed in her instructions, causing Gamby to struggle.
 However, after seeing that Hayden goes out with a teacher, Snodgrass becomes more determined to teach him.
 After guiding him, he successfully rides a motor bike by himself, and manages to achieve the wheelie.
 As part of their deal, Gamby changes her schedule.

 As part of Russell's plan, Brown confronts LeBlanc over the missing books.
 She denies being involved, causing friction between them.
 During the night, Russell and Gamby sneak into the school's warehouse to place the books back in their place, hoping it will lead to teacher distrusting Brown.
 The next day, Russell accompanies Brown to a hearing with Superintendent Haas (Brian Howe), where she argues with LeBlanc.
 During this, Gamby visits the warehouse for a check-up, reporting that the books have been found.
-This is notified to the hearing, humilliating Brown.
+This is notified to the hearing, humiliating Brown.

 Snodgrass informs Hayden about her shift, but leaves disappointed when she sees that he wants the teacher involved as well.
 She catches up with Gamby, just as he leaves for motocross, wanting to accompany him.
 At the track, Gamby tries to pull off the wheelie, but fails, and the bike crashes into a cabin.
 Despite Ray asking for clemency, Gamby is told that he must leave or face arrest, disappointing Janelle.
 While driving, Gamby is consoled by Snodgrass, who holds his hand.
 At the school, Russell is preparing Brown's coffee, spitting in it.
 However, Brown catches him and leaves in disbelief.